about susa.

 I’m a meditation teacher, artist, and writer.
 I’ve been writing poems and making art for most of my life—trying to understand, in a direct way, the mystery and miracle of being a creative, messy, feeling-full human.

-I came to meditation because I began to notice that my mind wasn’t a reliable narrator – that it could tell me very convincing stories that weren't always true.
+I came to meditation because I began to notice that my mind wasn’t always a reliable narrator – that it could tell me very convincing stories that weren't always true.
 Stories that led to a lot of heartache and confusion.
 But also to a deeper curiosity: if I can’t always rely on the thoughts or stories in my mind, what can I rely on?
 How do I know what’s true?

 That inquiry led me to insight meditation and my primary teacher, Sayadaw U Tejaniya, with whom I temporarily ordained in 2010.
 I've been practicing with Sayadaw for almost 20 years and his approach is simple: be aware, in a relaxed way, and let wisdom unfold naturally.
 This continues to be the guiding orientation of my own practice and life.